MassAtLeeds/osm-tutorial/osm-gb-plan/README.md

 ## Aims and objectives

-The first aim of this research project is to simply assess how good the cycle infrastructure data OSM is.
+The first aim of this research project is to simply assess how good the cycle infrastructure data in OSM are.
 The hypothesis to be tested is that OSM is a useful source of data on cycle infrastructure in Great Britain.
 A key question that the research should help answer is: how good is the OSM cyclist dataset,